voodoo/caveman-guide/src/content/book/15-gout/index.md

 ---

-## The apple fritter connection
+## The Apple Fritter connection

-No, really!
+No, no, not the Apple Fritter!

 Back before my surgery, talking to the VA doc - she was adamant that the reason I had gout was from "purine foods" - meat, organ meats or alcohol food.
 She was certain.
-I was perplexed because I did not have much, if any, of those things.
+I was perplexed because I did not eat much, if any, of those things.

 However, emerging research and clinical observations are challenging this long-held belief.
 This chapter proposes a controversial yet compelling argument: that foods like apple fritters - and their constituent ingredients - may be the real drivers of gout in our modern diet.